 If you like the idea and want to choose certain personal jewelry to become heirlooms in your own family, here are a few points you can keep in mind.

-- Rites of passage.
+Rites of passage.
 When you receive or give the gift can be part of what makes heirloom jewelry so special.
 Engagement rings can be passed down for sons to propose with, mothers can give their favourite stud earrings to their daughters on their sixteenth birthday, or fathers can give special cuff links or tie clips to sons as a graduation gift.
+If you have a special graduation ring (like the ones customized by Jostens) created by your class, you can pass that also down as your heirloom.
+These rings can display the legacy you leave behind.

 We hope this excites you to look at your jewelry purchases as investments into possible heirlooms and that it sparks conversations and inquiry into special items in your family.